 Acrylic paint fresh straight from the bottle tends to be a little thick.
 Diluting it with water makes it easier to swirl around inside the ball.
 Squeeze about a tablespoon of paint inside a paper cup, add about a half a teaspoon of water, and stir with a wooden stick.
 The consistency should be similar to melted ice cream.
 Add more paint if the mixture looks too runny.
 Choose two to three colors of paint for each ball.

 Step 3: Pour Paint Into the Ball

-Pour about a dime-size amount of paint into the ball.
+Pour about a dime-size amount of paint into the clear glass ball ornaments.
 You can use the rim of the opening to steady the paper cup as you pour.
 Start with your lightest color first.